ljw1004/csharpspec/csharp/classes.md

 A parameter declared with a `ref` modifier is a reference parameter.
 Unlike a value parameter, a reference parameter does not create a new storage location.
 Instead, a reference parameter represents the same storage location as the variable given as the argument in the method invocation.

-When a formal parameter is a reference parameter, the corresponding argument in a method invocation must consist of the keyword `ref` followed by a *variable_reference* (§5.3.3) of the same type as the formal parameter.
+When a formal parameter is a reference parameter, the corresponding argument in a method invocation must consist of the keyword `ref` followed by a *variable_reference* ([Precise rules for determining definite assignment](variables.md#precise-rules-for-determining-definite-assignment)) of the same type as the formal parameter.
 A variable must be definitely assigned before it can be passed as a reference parameter.

 Within a method, a reference parameter is always considered definitely assigned.

-A method declared as an iterator (§10.14) cannot have reference parameters.
+A method declared as an iterator ([Iterators](classes.md#iterators)) cannot have reference parameters.

 The example
 ```csharp